 Remember to keep your fingers far back enough to give baby enough breast tissue to latch on.

 Lactation consultant Barbara Heiser developed this breastfeeding technique.

 With the hand in the C hold, slightly press the nipple together to make it change from round to oval shaped.
 This means baby doesn’t need to latch onto such a wide area.

 Slightly pull the breast tissue back toward your rib cage.
-This pushing the nipple out slightly, making it easier for baby to grasp onto.
+This pressure is pushing the nipple out slightly, making it easier for baby to grasp.